 It is crucially important to customers that everyone who works with sales and advisory of non life insurance possess the appropriate knowledge, skills and ethical attitudes.
 National, industry-wide minimum standards and national testing, in a controlled environment, ensure that they live up to these standards and give the scheme legitimacy and credibility.
 This is necessary for the public’s confidence in the financial industry, and for the industry's reputation.

-Who will be accredited?
+Who will be authorised?